 Joe Pye Weed

 Highlights

-These tall, late-blooming native plants offer crucial pollen and nectar towards the end of the summer when many other flowers have stopped blooming.
-Joe Pye Weed has one of the most confusing common names for a plant—who is Joe Pye, and why would I want to plant a weed?
+These late-blooming native plants offer crucial pollen and nectar towards the end of the summer when many other flowers have stopped blooming.
+Joe Pye weed has one of the most confusing common names for a plant—who is Joe Pye, and why would I want to plant a weed?
 Scroll on to meet Joe Pye—both the plant, and the man.

+Joe Pye Weed